apigee/api-platform-samples/learn-edge/proxy-1/README.md

 ### Try it

-All the examples in `learn-edge` work like this.
-We'll remind you in the other READMEs of the basic steps, but we'll omit the extra explanation provided here:
+All the examples in `learn-edge` work as follows:

-1. `cd api-platform-samples/tutorials/learn-edge`.
+1. `cd api-platform-samples/tutorials/proxy-1`.
 2. `./deploy.sh`

     It's not important to deconstruct `deploy.sh` now.
 It just uses a command-line tool to deploy the proxy.

-4. Look at the Edge UI (the API Proxies page) -- you'll see **learn-edge**.
+4. Look at the Edge UI (go to the API Proxies page under the **APIs=>API Proxies** menu) -- you'll see **learn-edge**.
 5. Click **learn-edge**.
 6. Do you see the Overview, Develop, and Trace tabs?
 Good.
-Notice in the Overview the Proxy Basepath is `http://<your org>-test.apigee.net/learn-edge`.
+Notice in the Overview the Proxy URL is `http://<your org>-test.apigee.net/learn-edge`.
 This is the URL you will use to call the proxy.
 7. `./invoke.sh`

     This script executes a curl command: